zuozhenggh/learning-library/security-library/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ## Task 11: Execute the Data Masking Scripts

 **Recommendation:** To execute the Data Masking script you will need an SSH key-pair.
-Do not use a putty key-pair, instead use an RSA preferably created in a Linux environment as shown below or the one from your provisioning request.
+Do not use a putty key-pair, instead follow the instructions below to create an RSA key-pair.

 ### **Generate SSH Keys**